AYCHErp/Mixerpinitialrequires/readme.md

 Make sure that you have these software installed.

-- Latest version of Visual Studio with Updates
+- Visual Studio 2015 with latest updates
 - IIS
 - SQL Server
 - Download [Nuget Commandline](https://www.nuget.org/downloads) and copy to `Windows` directory.